Cobord/polynomial_subspaces/README.md

 Because these are vector valued, we can consider their dot products and cross products to get back to single polynomials in the appropriate subspaces.

 If we use the GADT flag, then the implementation of the product uses the sum operations on the const generic N which is describing the maximal degree in the subspace.
 The product then uses compile time operations on these bounds to get the appropriate larger degree.
+The GADT flag requires the unstable generic_const_exprs so +nightly if doing that.

 If we don't use the GADT flag, then the multiplications of polynomials that happen when doing the cross and dot products are just the truncating product where we just attempt to multiply two elements of the subspace but have an Err return if we are no longer within the subspace.